pritisolanki/gemini_api/README.md

 - Run `npm install`
 - Run `npm start`

+## Notes
+- Configure your google credentials
-Make sure to provide the image base64 in the request body.
+- Make sure to provide the image base64 in the request body.